Contents

 Opt for Flash Protection Equipment

-As there is an increase in awareness regarding the arc flashes dangers, companies are now coming up with new ideas for personal protective equipment (PPE).
-It includes suits, helmets, boots, gloves, and overalls made with good quality insulation material for electrical workers.
+As there is an increase in awareness regarding the arc flash dangers, companies are now coming up with new ideas for personal protective equipment (PPE).
+It includes suits, helmets, boots, gloves, and overalls made with good-quality insulation material for electrical workers.

 You can select the appropriate PPE in two ways.

-• Consult the hazard categories table -NFPA 70E.
-Table 130.7(C)(15)(a)- that describes the hazard level of each task and the type of PPE you should opt for.
+- Consult the hazard categories table -NFPA 70E.
+Table 130.7(C)(15)(a)- describes the hazard level of each task and the type of PPE you should opt for.

 Although PPE can provide maximum protection, it is always the best idea to reduce the severity of incidents through complete risk assessment.